What is Strike?

 Washington University

-Washington University is an undisclosed investor participating in the funding round.
+Washington University is an investor participating in the funding round, potentially seeking opportunities in innovative technology or financial services.

 UW University of Wyoming